‘Elopement’ ceremony - example

 • The Asking

-This is where I’ll ask “do you take this person to be your husband/wife/partner in marriage” and you reply “I do” - just like in the movies.
+I’ll ask “Do you take this person to be your husband/wife/partner” and you reply “I do” - just like in the movies.

 • Monitum